How to ensure that in-store signage helps navigation

 Visual salience is key

 Visual attention is more than a single thing.
 We know that our eyes can be drawn to things for several reasons.
 For example, if we are looking for a Coca-Cola product, we will be more likely to see products that are red and with curly letters.
 Another type of visual attention is emotionally driven, as when we are more likely to notice something that is either threatening or appealing.
 But one type of attention that we often forget is visual salience -- an automatic response to properties in the visual object itself relative to its surroundings, which makes it "pop out" to our eyes, and our eyes are automatically drawn to it.
 Using eye-tracking alone, we don't know if people are looking at something because they are looking for it, are responding emotionally to it, or because it automatically pops out.
-To better understand and measure visual salience, we are using NeuroVision (renamed to Predict in 2021) which is a mathematical algorithm that predicts what people are likely to automatically notice.
+To better understand and measure visual salience, we are using NeuroVision (renamed to Neurons in 2024) which is a mathematical algorithm that predicts what people are likely to automatically notice.
 When you upload an image or a video, it processes the image(s) and produces a heat map which shows the most visually salient features in the picture or video frame.
 It now has an 85% (increased to over 95% in 2021) accuracy compared to eye-tracking tests.
 By analyzing visual salience for in-store signs with NeuroVision, we could see that the signs (orange squares below) simply did not gain automatic attention.
 Rather, many other things were more likely to grab attention.

 By then using this information to work on different sign designs, we helped the sign design team to find the most suitable sign to boost visual attention.
 We first worked in Photoshop and then used mocks in the store.
 The final product was then tested with eye-tracking tests to ensure that the final design indeed was seen more than the traditional sign.